Samantha Markle Says Thomas Is Doing ‘Great’ After Months Of Pleading With Meghan Over His Health Concerns

-Meghan Markle’s half-sister, Samantha, along with her dad, Thomas, have been pleading with the Duchess to speak to them for months.
+Meghan Markle’s half-sister, Samantha, and her dad, Thomas, have been pleading with the duchess to speak to them for months.
 This was due to the family fallout following the royal wedding, when Meghan cut off her family.

 Many times, the requests for contact by Samantha and Thomas were made along with ominous remarks about the dad’s allegedly failing health.
 For example, Thomas has noted several times that he didn’t know how long he’d have to live.
 Samantha has also told Meghan in the past that there is a sense of urgency surrounding his failing health.
 But Meghan reportedly didn’t take these remarks to heart, as she believes strongly that her mother, Doria Ragland, would tell her of any imperative news, detailed the Inquisitr.

-And when’s Samantha went to Kensington Palace to try to force a confrontation with Meghan, many people criticized her for taking the time to visit her sister while seemingly neglecting her dad.
+When Samantha went to Kensington Palace to try to force a confrontation with Meghan, many people criticized her for taking the time to visit her sister while seemingly neglecting her dad.
 Now, a new Twitter post reveals that Samantha spent her birthday and Thanksgiving with her dad.
-She shared a photo of the two, as Thomas leaned on a statue of a pirate without a smile.
+She shared a photo of Thomas — without a smile — leaning on a statue of a pirate.
 He’s believed to be still residing in a small Mexican town south of the border, although it’s hard to know if that’s still the case.

 It's all about #samanthamarkle